When you were a small child, your parents taught you to count

 that course.
 Or perhaps you have never taken a course on physics because

 you are way too young or gentle.
 No worries.
-This happens to best of
+This happens to the best

-music, economics, photography, physics, nursing, and all kinds of other
+music, economics, photography, nursing, and all kinds of other

 disciplines.
 Obviously, not even programmers know everything.
 So they